 Consistent with the mission of the College of Business Administration, the Accounting Department strives to prepare ethical leaders for the accounting profession.
 The accounting curriculum is designed to prepare students for a career in public, corporate and governmental accounting.
 The highly-qualified faculty challenge students intellectually while supporting them through academic and career advising.

-For information on the LMU Master of Science in Accounting Program, please visit the website.
+Click here for the LMU Master of Science in Accounting Program.

 Finance + Computer Information Systems